ProjectDonetsk/Donetsk/github/assets/readme.md

-This folder is used for items for the github repo
+This folder is used for files shown on the Readme section of the GitHub repository.
-This is used for things like the readme on the main page This will not be used in the donetsk project it
+It will not be used in the Donetsk Project.